 Maybe, you’ve already thought about putting some weight training into your workout.

 You may have even tried a few machines or picked up a barbell when you feel confident enough to squeeze in the free weights zone.
-But for some, this area still seems a little scary and cardio may still be king.
+But for some, this area still seems a little daunting.

 THE GOOD STUFF...

-- It’s extremely efficient for fat loss – strength training burns calories during and after a workout as we create after burn known as EPOC (Excess Post-Exercise Oxygen Consumption, in case you were wondering!)
+- Weight lifting is extremely efficient for fat loss – strength training burns calories during and after a workout as we create after burn (known as EPOC - Excess Post-Exercise Oxygen Consumption, in case you were wondering!)

 - The more muscle you have, the more calories you burn day to day.
-A lean muscle mass means optimum calorie burn (so you can eat more food!)
+A lean muscle mass means optimum calorie burn.

 - Want MURVES?
 That fine balance between muscle and curves?
 Introduce strength training into your routine and you’ll start to see changes that you will love.
 You will tighten up everywhere and start to sculpt your body.
 Squat for a better butt!